Zesty, fresh, spicy, or sweet, there’s a salsa out there for any occasion and you can’t go wrong with any of these time-tested recipes!

 The very best salsa can be made in 10 minutes and will rival your favorite restaurant and store-bought salsa.
 The secret to achieving your ideal consistency is to drain the tomatoes but reserve the juice.
 We’re using canned tomatoes here, by the way, which deliver consistent flavor all year round.
 Try it with my Easy Chilaquiles and Pickled Red Onions.

 Keep this super simple salsa recipe in your back pocket all year round to add flavor and flare to Sazón Grilled Chicken, fish, beans, salads, eggs, and in place of guacamole in your favorite south-of-the-border fare.
-Perfect as a dip with tortilla chips, too!
+Perfect as a dip with tortilla chips too!

 Serve this colorful salad as a light yet filling entree, scoop it up with tortilla chips for a unique appetizer, or try it on a Homemade Tostada.
 In this case, instead of stirring the avocado into the shrimp, mash it and spread a layer over the tostada–this will help anchor the loose ingredients–and then scoop the shrimp mixture over top.
 Any way you serve it, the pop of flavor and ease of preparation is bound to make it a keeper.

-I’d love to know if you try this recipe!
+I’d love to know if you try any of these recipes!
 Leave a comment, rate it, and don’t forget to tag a photo @fountainavenuekitchen on Instagram and Facebook.
 Your feedback is always appreciated. 💛

 I’m so glad you stopped by!
 Fountain Avenue Kitchen is full of healthy, easy, time-tested recipes.
 I’m excited for you to peek around, and hope you find something that’ll make your day just a bit more delicious!